Ambujbhaskar/Assembler_and_Simulator/README.md

 # Assembler_and_Simulator
-A group project for Computer Organization assignment 2021.
+Group project for Computer Organization (CO) 2021.
 The ISA for the Assembler and the Simulator is given in Assignment.pdf

 ## How to Run -